NOUIY/aws-cdk-guide/v2/testing.md

 ------

-We'll modify the app's main entry point so that we don't actually instantiate our stack\.
-We don't want to accidentally deploy it\.
-Our tests will create an app and an instance of the stack for testing\.
-This is a useful tactic when combined with test\-driven development: make sure that the stack passes all tests before you enable deployment\.
+We'll modify the app's main entry point so that we don't actually instantiate our stack.
+We don't want to accidentally deploy it.
+Our tests will create an app and an instance of the stack for testing.
+This is a useful tactic when combined with test-driven development: make sure that the stack passes all tests before you enable deployment.

 ------
 #### [ TypeScript ]